Imports

 - Select action Import

-- After the import or also during the import you can see imported items in action Items
+- After the import or also during the import you can see imported items in the action Items

 Partially imported